Skip to content

 Leave The Leaves

 Leaving fallen leaves in your garden benefits wildlife by providing essential habitat.
 Fallen leaves create shelter for insects, amphibians, and small mammals.
-Many butterflies, moths and bumble bee queens overwinter in the fallen leaf layer.
-Those insects are pollinators and also food source for other wildlife, notably backyard birds.
+Many species, including butterflies, moths and bumble bee queens overwinter in the fallen leaf layer.
+Those insects are pollinators and also a food source for other wildlife, notably backyard birds.
 Use fallen leaves as a natural mulch in your garden bed, where they’ll suppress weeds, retain soil moisture and enrich the soil at the root zone of your plants as they naturally compost.
 Leaving your leaves is a win-win for both your garden and the environment.

 Go Wild